Despite benefits of sports participation, many teens can't afford pay-to-play

 In a 2015 NPCH Report, we asked parents of kids age 12-17 years about participation fees for school sports.
 1 in 7 parents whose children did not play middle or high school sports in 2013-2014 cited cost as the reason for not participating.
 Only 30% of lower-income parents report their child participates in middle or high school sports, compared to 51% of higher-income parents.
 Over 60% of children who play school sports had an athletic pay-to-play fee—18% paid more than $200.

 What do you think?

 Does your child's school require a participation fee for athletics?
 Do you know of kids who can't play due to cost?
-Share your thoughts in the comments and on Facebook and Twitter @csmottpoll.
+Share your thoughts with us on Twitter @csmottpoll.